Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/conquer/kaizerseat/rules/_index.md

 All winning cards go into the Tell.

+@TODO: IMAGE EXAMPLE (the default one of voting + majority winning)

-Starting from Kaizerseat, going in the _direction_ picked, handle all remaining cards.
+Now handle all remaining cards.
+(Do so starting from Kaizerseat again, going in the _direction_ picked, until no cards are left.)

 * Trigger the action written on the card.
 * If the action **does nothing**, the player swaps places with another player.

-Either way, the card goes into the Discard.
+* Add the card to the Discard.

 That's it!
 Next round!

+@TODO: IMAGE EXAMPLE (the one about handling remaining players; the big difference that they don't have a CHOICE now, so enlarge the _actions_ to make them readable?)

 {{< rules-example id="turn" >}}

-@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}